d4t4s3c/suForce/README.md

 # suForce

-suForce performs brute force attacks on user passwords by abusing the su binary.
+**suForce allows you to crack a user's password using brute force with the su binary.**

 ![](/screenshot.png)